What is ERP? A Comprehensive Guide to Enterprise Resource Planning

 For instance, the CRM can automatically send out birthday and holiday greetings.
 Likewise, the system can automatically identify which customers can be sent upselling or cross-selling promotional emails depending on customers’ purchase history.

-What Are the Benefits of ERP?
+What Are the Benefits of an ERP System?

 Enterprise resource planning (ERP) systems help organizations cut costs, reduce redundancies, and become more efficient.
 These can improve customer experience and make a company more competitive.
 Ultimately, ERP will help companies grow and profit.